 “Everything they do is done for people to see: They make their phylacteries wide and the tassels on their garments long" - Matthew 23:5.

 LEADERSHIP STEP: Why do you do what you do as a leader?
 Is it to draw attention to yourself?
 Your Step today is to reflect on your motivation for leadership.
-Are you offended when people don't treat with the respect you think they should?
+Are you offended when people don't treat you with the respect you think they should?
 Do you need the best office and parking space because you are the leader?
-Do you do the things you do to serve others or to promote yourself? it is important that you be honest with yourself concerning these answers.
+Do you do the things you do to serve others or to promote yourself?
+It's important that you be honest with yourself concerning these answers.